vrmeet/thexr/DO_THIS_NEXT.md

+after exporting a mesh,
+should give some visual feed back, flash message and redirect to select page

+make a new context to support searching for artifacts (might wanna split up the context)
+ - given a search term, return a list of matching meshes, max of 10

+integrate menu search for the model and an import button

+- places imported mesh into the scene, create entity message referencing asset_mesh component

+a similar search for images on the internet

+import an image from the internet onto a plane and place it into the scene

 provide a way to load an asset mesh into a space, or use it as a head or hands for self wearable component?